dills003/MPC-Controller/Reflection.md

 **The Model, Timestep, Polynomial, and Latency**

 The MPC Model that I used was taken directly from the quiz.
 The general flow of the model is:
- 1. Define the duration of the trajectory (T), which is dt * N.
+ 1. Define the duration of the trajectory (T).
-    * The 'T' is how long the model looks into the future.
+    * Duration 'T' is dt * N. The 'T' is how long the model looks into the future.
 I choose a short future, 0.36 seconds, because my car was moving so slow.
 Anything longer I discovered caused major proboems.
 If 'T' is too great, the cost is calculating stuff too far out in the future and is messing with the present.
 My final parameters were dt=.04s and N = 9.
 From lecture it stated to stay under two seconds, but that must be for a rapidly moving car without curves.
- 2. Define the state.
+ 2. Define the State
- 3. Calculate some error
+      * I used the same model as shown in the lecture.
+I used the position of X, position of Y, Psi, Velocity, CTE, and the Error in Psi.
+X, Y, and Psi were all set to zero after all the waypoints were moved to the car's point of view, with X heading straigh ahead and Y to the left and right of the front of the car.
+They were allowed to be set to zero, because the car is the origin and pointed directly down the X-axis at all times.
+All of the state values were calculated as they were in the quiz.
+ 3. Define the Constraints
+      * The acturators in this project were the steering wheel and the accelerator.
+I played with constraits on the steering, but ended up leaving it a the given 25 degrees of freedom.
+I contrained it by given the actuator a cost.
+The accelator I constrained from 0-0.5, because all of the brake light action and jerky accel/decel got to me.
+I eliminated the brake, because I was going so slow.
+ 4. Define the Cost Function
+      * I used the same cost function as the quiz did.
+I had the ability to punish CTE, Error in Psi, Velocity Delta, Steering Use, Accelerator Use, Gap between steering angles, Gap between accelerator values.
+After much trial and error, which was probably the worst night ever, I decided to give the following weights to the costs:

+      # CTE:     1.5 (Needed it to be a little more important than the velocity costs)
+      # EPSI:    2.0 (Seemed like at slower speeds, the position of the front end matter a little bit more than the CTE)
+      # VelDiff: 1.0 (If I was building a racecar this would have mattered more, but just keeping the car on the road at about 30 mph, this wasn't a concern)
+      # Steer Actuation:     25 (Helped limit steer angle, smooth)
+      # Velocity Actuation:   5 (Probably could have been zero, but ratios of Cost is important in MPC)
+      # Steer Gap:          500 (Latency and desire for smoothness drove this high of a number)
+      # Velocity Gap:         1 (Wasn't concerned about velocity changes)

+ **Conclusion**
  4. Adjust a parameter with the potential change
  5. Calculate some error
  6. Check if the adjustment of the parameter worked